Need some help? Please click here to find advice and ways of contacting someone to get help.

 - Keeping mentally fit and healthy – developing pupils’ and students’ emotional literacy and teaching them how to be proactive about keeping mentally fit and healthy.

 - Responding when things are difficult – ensuring pupils and students have somewhere to turn when they have a crisis, need some help or just want to talk.

 A summary of our activities in pursuit of this strategy can be found in the downloads section at the bottom of this page.
 Our provision includes regular input for all students through the assembly programme and the tutor time programme, as well as involving visiting speakers and the PSHE curriculum.

 Our Models of Practice

-Our mental health strategy is underpinned by two models: Trauma-Informed Practice (TiP) and Solution Focused (SF) approach.
-TiP helps us recognise difficult experiences faced by young people and their adaptations to these; it promotes the power of relationships for healing and growth and is both a reactive and proactive approach to caring for mental health.
+Our wellbeing and mental health strategy is underpinned by two models: Trauma-Informed Practice (TiP) and Solution Focused (SF) approach.
+TiP helps us recognise difficult experiences faced by young people and their adaptations to these; it promotes the power of relationships for healing and growth and is both a reactive and proactive approach to caring for wellbeing and mental health.